 Any fluctuations in values of marital assets are a strong incentive to settle the terms of your Illinois divorce or, at least, come to an agreed, stipulated date upon which the parties will value the marital assets.

-If the court picks a date for you, don’t expect an appeals court to disagree with the trial court.
+If the court decides on a valuation date, do not expect an appeals court to disagree with the trial court.